M4S 066: Hurricane Preparedness Tips to Survive the Storm

 If you have space, store materials for protecting your home.
 Board up your windows to protect the glass, cover up areas where water may get in, and sandbag entry points around your home, like ground-level doors and basement windows.
 Get these supplies well in advance.
 Trying to find plywood after the horde of two-legged termites hits Home Depot will be like trying to find a prepper who doesn’t own a flashlight.
 Good luck with that.
 It isn’t happening.

 Slap up the plywood over windows and openings.
-Then gather up all of your yard furniture, trash cans, and other lightweight yard items that could become airborne in high winds.
+Then gather all of your yard furniture, trash cans, and other lightweight yard items that could become airborne in high winds.

 To protect your home from rain, keep your roof and gutters free from debris such as leaves, twigs, and branches.
 Ensure you have check valves in your sewer system to stop any floodwater from soaking the inside of your house.
 If you live in a flood-prone area, think about waterproofing the basement and raising the electrical panel, water heater, and furnace.